 This winter I had the misfortune of one of the headlights blow a bulb on my car, and not wanting to pay someone to fix it, my obvious resource was the aforementioned Youtube and its bountiful wealth of treasure.
 The search wasn’t prolonged and indeed found a number of suitable videos to replace the part, albeit with mildly contradictory accounts of the best method.

 There were scores more in my immediate view with viewing figures going into the billions!
 THE BILLIONS!!!
-A little bit more digging unearthed a multitude of videos showing footage of gameplay, most attracting a modest 1 million views.
+A little bit more digging unearthed a multitude of videos showing footage of gameplay, most attracting a modest 1 million views in comparison.

-Looking back through my own recent history I found a number of videos relating to guitar equipment, philosophical debates and a series of Royal Institution lectures by prominent and influential scientists.
+Looking back through my own recent history I found most videos relating to TED Talks, guitar equipment, philosophical debates, and a series of Royal Institution lectures by prominent and influential scientists.

 The latter are to me, priceless.

-Such amazing facts and wonderful experiments, presented by dedicated scientists who are passionate about the wonders of their field.
-Viewing figures barely touch the 100k mark.
+A presentation of amazing facts, wonderful experiments, presented by dedicated scientists passionate about the wonders of science.
+Viewing figures barely touched the 100k mark.

-I love my music and have absolutely no objections to anyone indulging into arguably the greatest art form ever but in relative terms, to barely even glance at the bonanza of amazing and important educational information on offer is a sad indication of priorities and a genuine microcosm of 1st-world society in general.
+I love my music and have absolutely no objections to anyone indulging into arguably the greatest art form ever but in relative terms, to barely even glance at the bonanza of fascinating, inspiring and important educational information on offer is a truly sad indication of how we are made to think rather than how to think.

-Social skills, standards and core values have been jettisoned in favour of cheap thrills and parrot-fashioned solutions.
-The core of the new norm is sustained high-level thinking and laughing at someone failing.
+Social skills, standards and core values have been jettisoned in favor of cheap thrills and parrot-fashioned solutions.
+The core of the new norm is sustained high-level thinking, acting like a gangster and laughing at someone failing.

 It’s not everyone, of course not but I’ve seen this attitude way too often.